fi-ya/EchoServerSAYL/README.md

 - Terminal: cd into project folder and run the command `./gradlew run`
 7. Once build complete, you should see a message in the terminal `[+] Listening for connection on port 1234`
 8. Check to see if you have [netcat](https://brewinstall.org/install-netcat-on-mac-with-brew/).
 To install run `brew install netcat`
-9. Start client connection in a terminal by running `nc localhost 1234`
+9. Start a client connection by running the following command in the terminal `nc localhost 1234`
 10. Server console should show connection made `[+] Listening for client server input`
 11. You can now send messages in client terminal and see messaged echoed back from server.

+_Note:_ To create multiple clients repeat step 9.

 ## Close Project
 Close the server socket: